State Machine

 A Validator is an actor in the blockchain network responsible for verifying transactions, creating new blocks, and maintaining the blockchain's integrity and security.
 In Canopy, Validators provide this service for multiple chains by restaking their tokens across multiple 'committees' and run a blockchain client for each.

-The native crypto-currency is able to be surety bonded by participants to become validators.
+The native cryptocurrency is able to be surety-bonded by participants to become validators.
 When staking (bonding), validators are able to choose a variety of configurations:

 Amount: The amount of tokens to be removed from the sender account and locked as a surety bond against bad behavior during BFT.
 The entirety of this 'stake' is re-used (restaked) in each Committee BFT at the same time.